 As explained in our FAQ page, planting trees goes way beyond fighting habitat destruction.
 It recharges the environment, helps to stabilize micro-climates for farming, prevents harmful erosion, restores water systems, and ultimately provides a new source of income for the inhabitants of less developed areas.
 In addition to focusing on hotspots, 8 Billion Trees also takes into account the poverty level of a given area to help determine where the greatest impact can be made.

 8 Billion Trees also helps to support some groups that do not fit these criteria, but still make an incredible difference for not only the environment but the people who live in it.
-We always check the legitimacy of the organizations we support and have included several important resources on our 8 Billion Trees review page.
+We always check the legitimacy of the organizations we support and have included several important resources throughout our website.

 In order to ensure that our efforts are maximized for the greatest potential and that our projects’ sustainability goals are exceeded, we’re conducting climate change research in order to understand the most effective and efficient ways to restore the environment and sequester carbon in the Amazon rainforest.

 One such area is the Cerrado biome.
 This tropical ecoregion of Brazil includes the crucial highlands, also known as the Planalto, but also consists of various types of savannas with high levels of endemism (which means that organisms are found only there… nowhere else).
 The vegetation contained in the area features highly complex structures, in which there is a mosaic of environments with very particular floristic compositions, in addition to presenting high biodiversity.

 The Cerrado vegetation establishes a set of characteristics that range from rural to forest areas, and there are basically five types: